nxskok/stad29-notes/slides_d29.md

 ## That grey envelope

-Marks confidence interval for mean for all $x$: xxx
+Marks confidence interval for mean for all $x$:

 ```r